gflewis/sndml3/docs/index.md

 </pre>

 where <var>lastrunstart</var>
-is determined from the "Last Run Start" field on the Database Table record.
+is determined from the **Last Run Start** field on the Database Table record.

 ### Sync
 **Sync** compares the timestamps (`sys_updated_on`) in the source and target tables.